Guaranteed Private Communication with Secret Block Structure: Introduction

 \subsection{Linear Inverse Problem Based Privacy}

-We consider the classical secret communication problem with side information: A transmitter (Alice) wishes to privately transmit a vector $\bx \in \bbR^n$ to a legitimate receiver (Bob) over a public channel.
-The noisy channel output $\by = f(\bx) + \bw$, with noise $\bw$ being received by Bob and the eavesdropper (Eve).
-To achieve privacy and prevent Eve from recovering the message $\bx$, Alice and Bob may communicate a low information rate signal over a secure channel inaccessible to Eve.
+We consider the classical secret communication problem with side information: A transmitter (Alice) wishes to privately transmit a vector $\bx \in \bbR^n$ to a legitimate receiver (Bob) over a public channel\footnote{For clarity purposes, signals are assumed to be real-valued, but the present model and analysis are extendable to the complex case.}.
+The noisy channel output received by Bob and the eavesdropper (Eve) are $\by_B = f_B(\bx) + \bw_B$ and $\by_E = f_E(\bx) + \bw_E$, with noise $\bw_B$ and $\bw_E$, respectively.
+To achieve privacy and prevent Eve from recovering the message $\bx$, Alice and Bob may communicate a \emph{low information rate signal} over a secure channel inaccessible to Eve.
+The secure channel assumption is common in physical layer security and has been previously used with collaborative inference strategies~\cite{mohapatra2016CapacityTwoUser}, or in covert communication~\cite{zhang2021CovertCommunication}.
+This secure channel can be constructed, for example, through coding such as in the context of a wiretap channel with side information~\cite{oggier2011SecrecyCapacity,chen2008wiretap}.